 Along the way, we were accompanied by a cat which seemed to know that we were going to climb the Batu Lawang, the feline was happy to be our guide, ran agile while occasionally looked at us behind it, waited for us until we were close enough and then the feline run ahead us until we reach the top of Batu Lawang.

-Soon after we reach the top, the benign litte feline rubbed it head at our feet and played with my toes.
+Soon after we reach the top, the benign little feline rubbed it head at our feet and played with my toes.

 Because the hill was ours, we monopoly the sight.
 Serang looks beautiful from above.
 We can see the biggest mosque from above, Serang’s industrial sites, hills, woods and the harbor, our next destination.

 As the sun rose higher, we gone back to our start line.
-This time our feline fellow didn’t want to join, she roll her body and close her eyes.
+This time our feline fellow didn’t want to join, prefer sleep and enjoy sunbath.

 @Dawam, Fitra & Teguh, thanks for being good hosts.